markshepherd/papr-firmware/Product/README.md

 - low byte = 0x72
 - high byte = 0xDA
 - extended byte = 0xFF

-This sets the MCU clock to 8 MHz using the internal oscillator, and sets the initial clock divider to 8, which results in a clock speed of 1 MHz.
+This configures the MCU clock to 8 MHz using the internal oscillator (no crystal required), and sets the initial clock divider to 8, which results in a clock speed of 1 MHz.
 For more details on the fuse bytes, see the ATMega328p datasheet.

+# Using the serial port

+The serial port pins PD0 and PD1 are exposed via the PCB's serial header.
+To access the serial port from your computer

 # Misc notes

-Serial port...

-It may also be possible to build this project using the Arduino IDE, but I haven't tried that for months.
-Good luck.

 This project uses the Arduino library "Low-Power 1.6".
 To ensure repeatable builds, we keep a copy of this library in the visual studio project, in the "Libraries" folder.
 (FYI, in Visual Micro, you can add more libraries `Extensions > vMicro > Add Library` with the *Clone For Solution* option).